To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 A mattress with two pillows on a white bed frame

-We’ve trawled through our hands on reviews to pick out this selection of the best cooling mattresses
+We’ve trawled through our fully tested reviews to pick out this selection of the best cooling mattresses

 The best cooling mattress can be a lifesaver for those who get too hot during the night.
 Made with materials designed for maximum breathability, they’ll keep you comfortable throughout the warmest of summer nights.
 To be clear, no mattress will actively cool you down, but some will be better than others when it comes to temperature regulation.